basho/basho_docs/source/riak/references/appendices/concepts/Commit-Hooks.md

 Erlang pre-commit functions are allowed three possible return values:

 # A riak_object -- This can either be the same object passed to the function or an updated version.
 This allows hooks to modify the object before they are written.
-# @fail@ -- The atom *fail* will cause Riak to fail the write and send a 403 Forbidden along with a generic error message about why the write was blocked.
+# `fail` -- The atom *fail* will cause Riak to fail the write and send a 403 Forbidden along with a generic error message about why the write was blocked.
-# @{fail, Reason}@ -- The tuple @{fail, Reason}@ will cause the same behavior as in #2 with the addition of @Reason@ used as the error text.
+# `{fail, Reason}` -- The tuple `{fail, Reason}` will cause the same behavior as in #2 with the addition of `Reason` used as the error text.

-Errors that occur when processing Erlang pre-commit hooks will be reported in the @sasl-error.log@ file with lines that start with "problem invoking hook".
+Errors that occur when processing Erlang pre-commit hooks will be reported in the `sasl-error.log` file with lines that start with "problem invoking hook".

 *Erlang Pre-commit Example*: